 On Country Trails

 Having taken the Honda NX500 on a green/muddy cattle track up on the hills, the bike performed okay - better than me.
 I have absolutely no experience riding off-road, so to say I was apprehensive is an understatement.
 I had both feet hovering above the ground and even with the traction control on (perhaps a mistake) the rear wheel was sliding about left and right behind me.
 I am sure that 2nd gear would have proved a lot better than 1st but I was not skillful enough to control the bike at a faster pace and as for standing up on the pegs - well that was not going to happen.
+After about 50 yards, I decided that my riding skills on cattle tracks were useless and if I continued I would end up on the ground, face in the mud.

 Stock Exhaust Note